Keynote Speakers

 The Chinese University of Hong Kong, Hong Kong, China

 Li Zhang is a Professor in the Department of Mechanical and Automation Engineering (MAE) and a Professor by Courtesy in the Department of Surgery at The Chinese University of Hong Kong (CUHK).
-He is also a director of the Shenzhen Institutes of Advanced Technology (SIAT) of the Chinese Academy of Sciences (CAS)-CUHK Joint Laboratory of Robotics and Intelligent Systems.
-Before he joined CUHK as an Assistant Professor in 2012, he worked in Prof. Bradley Nelson's group as a postdoc and then as a senior scientist and lecturer in the Institute of Robotics and Intelligent Systems (IRIS), Swiss Federal Institute of Technology (ETH) Zurich, Switzerland.
-Dr. Zhang is elected as a Fellow of IEEE (FIEEE), Royal Society of Chemistry (FRSC), Asia-Pacific Artificial Intelligence Association (FAAIA), a member of the Hong Kong Young Academy of Sciences (YASHK), and an Outstanding Fellow of the Faculty of Engineering at CUHK, and he was appointed as a Distinguished Lecturer twice by IEEE NTC in 2020 and 2021.
+He is also a project leader in the Multi-scale Medical Robotics Center (MRC), InnoHK, at the Hong Kong Science Park.
 Dr. Zhang's main research interests include small-scale robotics and their applications for translational biomedicine.
-For more information could be viewed at homepage: https://www4.mae.cuhk.edu.hk/peoples/zhang-li/
+He has authored or co-authored over 300 publications (H-index: 82), including Science Robotics (3), Nature Machine Intelligence (3), Nature Materials, Nature Reviews Bioengineering, Science Advances (10), Nature Communications (5), as the corresponding author.
+Dr. Zhang is elected as a Fellow of IEEE (FIEEE), Royal Society of Chemistry (FRSC), Asia-Pacific Artificial Intelligence Association (FAAIA), The Hong Kong Institution of Engineers (FHKIE), a member of the Hong Kong Young Academy of Sciences (YASHK), and an Outstanding Fellow of the Faculty of Engineering at CUHK.
+He is a visiting professor of Lee Kong Chian School of Medicine at NTU Singapore, and Senior Editor of IEEE T-ASE and IEEE T-RO.
+For more information could be viewed at homepage: https://www4.mae.cuhk.edu.hk/peoples/zhang-li/.

 The University of Tokyo, Japan